AmazeeLabs/subscriptions/README.txt

 the Drupal site at http://drupal.org/user/4532/contact.
 Tom Dobes provided additional fixes and upgraded the module to function with Drupal post-4.3 CVS.

+The following people have contributed patches and translations: trew tostinni shezz mikeryan

+Special thanks to the many who helped on this module prior to me taking the names down. :)

 Change Log
 ------------------------------------------------------------------------------
+03/06/2006 (dan ziemecki)
+- added notification upon node status change, like publishing (Fixes bug #31041)
+- added another array initialization to prevent error on an array merge.

 03/04/2006 (dan ziemecki)
 - added Norwegian translation
 - added check to see if comments are allowed on a node and if the viewer is logged on before prompting viewer to subscribe.
-(Fixes bug #2610)
+(Fixes bug #26130)
-- added array initialization to prevetn error on an array merge.
+- added array initialization to prevent error on an array merge.
   (Fixes bug #22849)

 11/23/2004 (tom dobes)
 ---------